Dark City (1998 film): Soundtrack

 The film's soundtrack was released on 24 February 1998 by TVT Records.
 It features music from the original score by Trevor Jones, and versions of the songs "Sway" and "The Night Has a Thousand Eyes" performed by singer Anita Kelsey.
 It also includes music by Hughes Hall from the trailer a song by Echo & the Bunnymen that played over the final credits, as well as songs by Gary Numan and Course of Empire that did not appear in the film.
 The music for the film was edited by Simon Leadley and Jim Harrison.

 Release

 New Line Cinema wanted the filmmakers to consider retitling the film Dark World or Dark Empire to help differentiate it from the recently released Mad City, but Dark City was kept as the title.
 The film was originally scheduled to be released in theaters on 17 October 1997, then 9 January 1998, and finally 27 February 1998, when it debuted in 1,754 theaters in the United States.
+The film was released in Australia on 6 August 1998 by Roadshow Films.